Fall 2025 Course Offerings

 Course Description (detailed description)

 If we are what we eat, then the French must be deliciously rich, structurally distinctive, and fundamentally complicated.
-Known the world over for its cuisine, France offers a privileged perspective for studying the social constructions of food and cooking.
-Through essays, podcasts, films, and literary excerpts, we examine interrelated topics such as taste, hunger, memory, and desire.
-Group projects move us beyond the classroom and into the kitchen to taste the cultural lessons inherent within our readings.
-By the end of the semester, our many forms of consumption should lead us to a better understanding of France and its culinary heritage.
+Known the world over for its cuisine, France offers a privileged perspective for studying the social constructions of food and its consumption.
+Through essays, podcasts, films, and literary excerpts, we examine regional specialties, social justice initiatives, global influences, and other trends.
+Cooking workshops, including one with students in LG308, move us into the kitchen to taste the cultural lessons studied.
+By the end of the semester, our many forms of consumption should lead us to better understand France and its culinary heritage.

 CAS LF 308 French Through Film & Media